a-lupow/lunchflow-deduplication/README.md

 This service is intended to solve that problem outside of the bank integration itself.
 Instead of waiting for Pekao to make transaction identifiers stable, the bridge provides a place to normalize and stabilize transaction handling before data reaches Lunchflow.

-In short, the project exists to make deduplication reliable when the upstream bank feed is not.
+In short, the project exists to make deduplication reliable when the upstream bank feed is not, which makes lunchflow deduplicated responses unpredictable.

 ## Why this exists